The fetching and feathery “alpha” flock member almost needs no introduction….but he sure does love introducing himself!

-Thus far, Pearl’s biography has gotten rave reviews from VIP fans just like YOU (his proud mommy can’t resist posting all his fan praise on his blog)!
+Thus far, Pearl’s biography (co-written by his large featherless biographer) has gotten rave reviews from VIP fans just like YOU.

-Each new book order is shipped out “right away, no waiting,” which is just the way Pearl likes everything to be delivered.
+Each personally beak-o-graphed book is shipped out “right away, no waiting,” which is just the way Pearl likes everything to be delivered.

 About the co-author: Pearl is an author, actor, pint-sized super spy .007, and cherished “alpha” flock member here at Casa Feathers n Beak n Shells!